Authentication

 Refresh Token

 A refresh token is valid for 24 hours and can be used to obtain new access tokens when the current one expires.
 The user needs to make another call to the endpoint with grantType refresh_token and pass the refresh token returned from the previous request.
-Any request made to the endpoint with grantType refresh_token will not return a new refresh token.

 Sample request body: